Hamline University 1536 Hewitt Avenue Saint Paul, MN 55104 U.S.A. Phone: 651-523-2207 Toll-Free: 800-753-9753 Fax: 651-523-2458

 Fall term: June 1Spring term: November 15

-PSEOP Applications for Spring 2012 are now being accepted.
+PSEOP Applications for Spring 2014 will be available soon.
 Please call or email the Office of Admission at firstname.lastname@example.org with any questions or to request an application.

 © 2013 Hamline University